If you regularly travel with a dog in your vehicle, it’s worth knowing a few key things.

 Dog harnesses are generally considered to be the best and safest choice of restraint.
 Dog harnesses are worn around the neck and chest of the dog, and attach to the seatbelt fittings.
 It’s advised that the tether part of the harness is kept short so in the event of an accident your dog won’t fly very far and his injuries will be less serious.

-I have a harness for my dog Fairport but I can’t put it on him myself as the fastenings are just too tricky.
-However, I generally travel with someone else who can put it on for me.
+I have a harness for my dog, Fairport, but I can’t put it on him myself as the fastenings are too tricky.
+I generally travel with someone else who can put it on for me.
 Fairport travels in the boot as he is a big dog and I fix his harness to one of the fixings in the boot.
 Harnesses are generally quite well padded so they shouldn’t injure a dog if a car stopped suddenly.
-Fairport wasn’t that happy about putting it on to start with but now he’s got used to it.
+Fairport wasn’t too happy about putting it on to start with, but he’s got used to it.

-Doing research for this article I visited my local pet store and discovered that there are now special doggy booster seats.
-I thought they were to help a dog see out of the window but they are to ensure a comfortable seating position and safe attachment to the car.
-There are some booster seats which don’t strap dogs in properly so check the one you purchase will secure your dog.
-Fairport is too big for one of these but smaller dogs may benefit.
+I also came across special doggy booster seats.
+I used to think booster seats were just to help dogs see out of the window.
+But they’re actually designed to keep them comfortable and safely attached to the car.
+Some booster seats don’t secure dogs properly, so it’s important to check that the one you buy will keep your dog safe.
+Fairport is too big for one of these, but smaller dogs might benefit from using one.

 Dog crates

 Some dogs are used to crates and happily sit and travel in them.
-If this is the case for your dog it could be a potential option for restraining your dog in the car providing that you have enough room.
-If like me you need to transport a dog and a wheelchair space can be a bit tight, but it also depends on the size of your dog and therefore the size of the crate required.
-A crate to house Fairport, who is a large labradoodle, would be sizeable as the crate needs to be large enough to allow them to sit up and stretch.
-Check the crate you buy is designed for vehicle use as not all are designed for this purpose.
+This could be a potential option for restraining your dog in the car providing you have enough room.
+If like me you need to transport a dog and a wheelchair, space can be a bit tight.
+But it also depends on the size of your dog and the size of the crate required.
+For example, a crate to house Fairport, who is a large labradoodle, would be sizeable.
+Make sure the crate you buy is designed for use in a vehicle, as not all crates are made for this.
 A good quality dog car cage will specify the size of dog it’s suitable for.

 Dog guards

 Similar to a cage is a dog guard.
 These can be fitted to your vehicle between the back of the seats and the boot area.
-This provides a caged in area for your dog to be contained within.
-This works in a similar way to a crate but it does not give as much protection as the dog has further to travel in an accident.
-However, they are very simple to fit and easy to use as your dog can just jump in the boot without any fiddling about.
+This creates a contained area for your dog in the car, similar to a crate.
+However, it offers less protection, as your dog has more space to be thrown forward in an accident.
+That said, these setups are quick to fit and easy to use.
+Your dog can simply jump into the boot without any fuss.

 Airbags